uport-project/uport-identity/README.md

 </html>

 ```
 The library exposes a `UportContracts` object which has all other contract objects nested in it (i.e. `UportContracts.Registry`).
-These objects are built using truffle-contract (see full API)[https://github.com/trufflesuite/truffle-contract].
-They have promise-based functions corresponding to their solidity functions, and once initialized with a (web3)[https://github.com/ethereum/web3.js/] `provider`, will know their deployed address corresponding to the provided network.
+These objects are built using truffle-contract [see full API](https://github.com/trufflesuite/truffle-contract).
+They have promise-based functions corresponding to their solidity functions, and once initialized with a [web3](https://github.com/ethereum/web3.js/) `provider`, will know their deployed address corresponding to the provided network.

 ```
 Web3 = require('web3');